 Start Point: The Old House at Home in Chidham

 Level of walk: Easy, but this is a remote walk so tell someone where you’re going and arrange to check in afterwards just in case.
 It is recommended to check harbour tide times.

 Description: This is a beautiful if remote, circular walk.
 This route will take you through to Cobnor Point – part of Nutbourne Marshes Local Nature Reserve – an area owned by Chichester Harbour Conservancy.
 This reserve area covers the northern and eastern parts of Thorney Channel and includes the North and South Stakes.
 What makes this area so important to conservationists are the waders that roost in the harbour and nesting seabirds.
 Most of the area is saltmarsh and mud flats which support vast flocks of wildfowl and waders.
 As you come back towards Bosham you’ll enjoy the views of the South Downs and sailing boats.

 Start Point: The parking area at Sidlesham Quay, near the Crab and Lobster pub.

 Level of walk: Easy

 Description: A flat, circular walk where you can afford to take your time and enjoy the views and the wildlife from one of the many benches along the way.
-On a clear day the views towards the South Downs are superb but it’s a good walk on any day really.
-The Visitor Centre is open most weekends where you’ll find out more about the harbours history.
+On a clear day, the views towards the South Downs are superb but it’s a good walk on any day really.
+The Visitor Centre is open most weekends where you’ll find out more about the history of the harbour.
 Best part?
 Dogs are allowed if on a lead.

 6) Church Norton – Pagham Harbour – Selsey – Church Norton